jojees/project-genesis/README.md

 **Project Genesis** is structured to explicitly demonstrate key DevOps principles:

-* **DevOps:** Full automation from code commit to deployment, fostering collaboration and rapid feedback cycles for the `AuditFlow Platform`.
+* **DevOps:** Full automation from code commit to deployment using a hybrid runner strategy, fostering collaboration and rapid feedback cycles for the `AuditFlow Platform`.
 * **Site Reliability Engineering (SRE):** Focus on observability (Prometheus, Grafana), defining SLOs/SLAs, and building resilient, self-healing systems for the `AuditFlow Platform`.
 * **DevSecOps:** Integration of security best practices throughout the SDLC, including **automated Static Application Security Testing (SAST) with Bandit for Python services**, **Software Composition Analysis (SCA) and vulnerability scanning of Docker images with Trivy**, and secure Kubernetes configurations for the `AuditFlow Platform`.
 * **FinDevOps:** Awareness and implementation of cost-efficient strategies in cloud-native environments, such as resource optimization, effective scaling, and cost monitoring of the `AuditFlow Platform` and its underlying infrastructure.